ZoydSportello/dactyl-starter-kit/content/concepts/concept1.md

 ## Other Syntax Tests

-**Tip:** Callouts like this are usually colored green to give people a reassuring, positive association.
+> **Tip:** Callouts like this are usually colored green to give people a reassuring, positive association.
+>
+> - "Note" callouts provide additional information, and are a neutral blue.
+> - "Caution" callouts are a yellow.
+> - "Warning" callouts are red for danger!